dblspk/web-app/README.md

 Output ciphertext is automatically copied by tabbing to or clicking on the field.

+Drag and drop files onto page to encode.

 ## Features

+* File transmission
 * [CRC-32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) error checking
 * Multi-message decoding
 * Linkifies URLs, emails, phone numbers, and Twitter hashtags